engraliahmed/Rock-Paper-Scissor/readme.md

 # A basic level project inspired from a well known game Rock Paper and Scissor.
-This game is developed by using python as a programing language and its library for Graphic User Interface.
+This game is developed by using python as a programing language and its library Tkinter for Graphic User Interface.

 # This is an open source project you can use this code modify it.